ChanuB16/ChanuB16/README.md

 # 💫 About Me:
 🎓 I'm a Information Systems Engineering undergraduate student at SLIIT

-💻 I’m open to collaborating with tech companies
+💻 I’m interested in Business Analyst, System Anaylist

 🤝 I’m looking for guidance and mentorship in my work

-🚀 Passionate about learning, building, and growing in tech
+🚀 Passionate about learning, building and growing in tech

 💡 Always curious ask me anything!